yt-project/yt/doc/source/examining/loading_data.rst

-will define the (x,y,z) coordinates of the hexahedral cells and information about that cell's neighbors such that the cell corners will be a grid of points constructed as the Cartesion product of xgrid, ygrid, and zgrid.
+will define the (x,y,z) coordinates of the hexahedral cells and information about that cell's neighbors such that the cell corners will be a grid of points constructed as the Cartesian product of xgrid, ygrid, and zgrid.

 Then, to load your data, which should be defined on the interiors of